 Each of the monitoring wells at the Site are positioned within overburden material.
 For the nested groundwater monitoring wells at the Site, the midpoints of the screen intervals for the deeper monitoring wells (MW2A, MW3A-R, and MW5A) are approximately 2.6 to 3.1 metres deeper than the midpoints of the screen intervals for their respective shallow monitoring well counterpart.
-For the nested monitoring well locations, the historical and 2021 vertical hydraulic gradients were calculated.
+For the nested monitoring well locations, the historical and 2023 vertical hydraulic gradients were calculated.
 The calculated vertical hydraulic gradients are summarized in Table C-2, Appendix C.

-The hydraulic gradients at monitoring nest MW2 and MW3, calculated for the 2021 groundwater elevations, show prominently downward gradients between the shallow and deeper monitoring wells.
-Between the shallow and deeper monitoring wells at monitoring nest MW5, there was a slight negative hydraulic gradient.
-The vertical gradients in 2021 ranged between - 0.03 metres per metre (upward direction) at MW5 and 0.33 metres per metre in a downward direction at MW2.
+The hydraulic gradient at monitoring nest MW2, shows a slight upward hydraulic gradient.
+The hydraulic gradient at monitoring nest MW3, calculated for the 2023 groundwater elevation, shows a prominently downward gradient between the shallow and deeper monitoring wells.
+Between the shallow and deeper monitoring wells at monitoring nest MW5, there was a slight downward hydraulic gradient.
+The vertical gradients in 2023 ranged between - 0.04 metres per metre (upward direction) at MW2 and 0.20 metres per metre in a downward direction at MW3.
 Vertical hydraulic gradients at the Site have historically been generally downward at monitoring nests MW2 and MW3 with occasional, slightly upward, vertical gradients.
 At monitoring nest MW5, the vertical hydraulic gradient has historically fluctuated between slightly upward, neutral, and slightly downward.